 Every year at Furlandia we invite some of the most celebrated members of our community to be our official Guests of Honor.

-Throughout the weekend, you'll have a chance to meet and talk with our Guests of Honor, as well as attend the various panels, discussions, and performances they'll be putting on.
-And if you're a Patron or Sponsor, you'll have even more chance of meeting our guests at our special patron- and sponsor-only events!
+Throughout the weekend, you'll have many chances to meet and talk with our Guests of Honor, as well as attend their various panels, discussions, and performances.
+And if you're a Patron or Sponsor, you'll also be able to enjoy a more intimate setting with our guests at our special patron- and sponsor-only events!

 Mark "Werepuppy" Brill

 Mark Brill, otherwise known in furry fandom as WerePuppy, has been a professional illustrator and cartoonist in the Pacific Northwest for over 30 years, working for companies like Egghead Software and Sierra On-Line.
 For Malibu (then Marvel) Comics, he inked some Mortal Kombat comics and painted 4 Star Trek:DS9 covers.
 As a contract artist for Wizards of the Coast, he created dozens of card illustrations for the Magic: The Gathering, Harry Potter and the Chamber of Secrets and Hecatomb games.